Skip to content

 • Deployment Mode Changes: CloudFormation and single Docker container deployment methods are no longer maintained.
 Supported deployment flows are now limited to Kubernetes with Helm charts (for production and development) and auxiliary Docker scripts (for local evaluation).
 Users relying on deprecated deployment methods must migrate to one of the supported options.

-• Docker API Dependency Removed: The Hub no longer requires or uses Docker API integration for managing model lifecycles.
+• Docker API Dependency Removed: The Hub no longer requires or uses Docker API integration for managing model lifecycle.
 Model installation, starting, and stopping through the Docker API has been removed.

 • PostgreSQL Database Required: SQLite is no longer supported as the backend database.
 The Hub now requires PostgreSQL for improved performance and better concurrency and state handling.